JuliaLang/julia/doc/src/manual/interfaces.md

 Not all types support `axes` and indexing, but many are convenient to allow in broadcast.
-The [`Base.broadcastable`](@ref) function is called on each argument to broadcast, allowing it to return something different that supports `axes` and indexing if it does not.
+The [`Base.broadcastable`](@ref) function is called on each argument to broadcast, allowing it to return something different that supports `axes` and indexing.
 By default, this is the identity function for all `AbstractArray`s and `Number`s — they already support `axes` and indexing.
 For a handful of other types (including but not limited to types themselves, functions, special singletons like `missing` and `nothing`, and dates), `Base.broadcastable` returns the argument wrapped in a `Ref` to act as a 0-dimensional "scalar" for the purposes of broadcasting.
 Custom types can similarly specialize `Base.broadcastable` to define their shape, but they should follow the convention that `collect(Base.broadcastable(x)) == collect(x)`.
-A notable exception are `AbstractString`s;
+A notable exception is `AbstractString`;
-they are special-cased to behave as scalars for the purposes of broadcast even though they are iterable collections of their characters.
+strings are special-cased to behave as scalars for the purposes of broadcast even though they are iterable collections of their characters.

 The next two steps (selecting the output array and implementation) are dependent upon determining a single answer for a given set of arguments.
 Broadcast must take all the varied